Nitinsoni03062024/Nitin.soni/_posts/2024-6-6-welcome.md

 ---
-Layout: post
+layout: post
-Titile: This is Basic About Git/GitHub (04/06/2024).
+title: This is Basic About Git/GitHub (04/06/2024).
 ---

 > **About of Git ?**